pacerswithprettyfeet/pacerswithprettyfeet-oss.github.io/_posts/2026-05-22-Writing-the-Tristan-Stubbs-Manual.md

 The interesting part is not just that Stubbs scores fast at the death.
 His blueprint is close to science fiction.
 His two great middle-overs skills, avoiding dots and finding singles, both carry over to the death.
 He adds boundary-hitting to his portfolio.
 He faces 12% fewer dots than par (behind only Cameron White), while scoring 6% more jogs and 6% more boundaries.
 The split between fours and sixes is the key.
 Almost all the extra boundary-hitting comes from fours.
 His effective fours percentage is 6% (behind only Shahrukh Khan at 7.2%, and roughly level with SKY), while his effective sixes percentage is just 0.8%.
 This also helps explain the absurd average: he does not hole out in the deep by looking to clear the fielder.
 He is on a different tier at putting the ball into every hole that he finds.

-Stats for everything mentioned above — TSR in the death, dot-to-six spectrum, the leaderboard in dots and fours.
-Show numbers for Dhoni as well here.
-His percentage of dots, jogs, fours and sixes this year.
 <iframe
   src="{{ '/assets/plots/Writing the Tristan Stubbs Manual/stubbs_plots_TSR_death.html'  |relative_url }}"
   width="100%"